ErinaTheDummy/SwordToShield/Character_Creation/Classes/Inventor.md

 ```

 ### Invent
 You are capable of crafting items known as inventions over the course of a rest using scrap and a set of tools you are proficient with.
 Inventions are useful tools, weapons, and gear that help you in battle or over an adventure.
-Inventions are delicate and often times potent items, so you are only capable of upkeeping a number of inventions equal to your intelligence modifier plus half your inventor level at one time.
+Inventions are delicate and often times potent items, so you are only capable of upkeeping a number of inventions equal to your intelligence modifier plus your inventor level at one time.
 Additionally you only take half as long and half as many resources to craft items during a downtime.
 You have proficiency in your inventions.
 You may find a list of all the inventions available to you at the end of this document.

+#### Upkeeping inventions addendum
+While you are only able to upkeep a certain number of inventions, the number of inventions you can create is only limited by the resources at your disposal.
+If you have an invention on standby which is not being upkept and another item is used to the point of interoperability which is not due to running out of charges, such as a single use item like the stim injector, you may spend a minute to get the invention that has not been upkept back into working order.

 ### Scrap
 You are capable of scrapping 2 lbs of metal material, turning it into a usable unit of scrap.

 ### Augment
 During a rest you are capable of applying augmentations to your Inventions, during their creation or as an addition to an already made invention.
 Augmentations change how an invention functions, subtly and drastically depending on context.
 Certain augmentations are required to utilize an invention, in such cases those augmentations should be listed in the requirements for the item.
-Augmentations come in three forms: Modifiers; which simply change the statistics of an item, Power sources; which change the requirements to use an item and how often an item can be used before needing to be "refueled" if applicable as well as the fuel source, and  Special; which add a new or interesting twist but require special components rather than standard scrap.
-You may apply a number of augmentations to an invention equal to your intelligence modifier, if this is not high enough to apply all the required augmentations for an invention you may apply the required augmentations anyway but are unable to apply any further augmentations.
+Augmentations come in two forms: Modifiers; which simply change the statistics of an item and Power sources; which change the requirements to use an item and how often an item can be used before needing to be "refueled" if applicable as well as the fuel source.
+You may apply as many non-contradictory modifier augments to a single invention as you'd like, only one power source augment may be applied to an invention at one time.
+Augments must be applied over a rest using smith's tools.

 ### Hitpoint Increase
 Your hitpoints increase by 1d4 + your constitution modifier.
 If your constitution modifier increases by any means, reflect that change retroactively in your maximum hp.